Bass Fishing Forum The biggest thing to hit bass fishing in a long time.

 Salmon — Kenai River & Kasilof River

-· It’s a little early yet for king salmon; however, a few fish may be entering these river systems.
-Anglers have reported the harvest of a handful of king salmon from the Kenai River and a handful of king salmon from the People’s Hole in the Kasilof River over the weekend.
-Still very early and slow for now, long hours put in for one fish Roll Eyes
+· It's a little early yet for king salmon; however, a few fish may be entering these river systems.
+Anglers have reported the harvest of a handful of king salmon from the Kenai River and a handful of king salmon from the People's Hole in the Kasilof River over the weekend.
+Still very early and slow for now, long hours put in for one fish ::)

 · In the Kenai and Kasilof rivers, anglers typically start catching king salmon in mid- to late May.